-Puerto Vallarta didn't get a gay neighborhood — it grew one, over fifty years, and now it's the realest queer beach town in the Americas.
+Puerto Vallarta didn't chase a scene — it grew one over fifty years, and now the Pacific has competition for the best thing on Banderas Bay.

 The stuff your travel guide buries on page 47